Civic Theatre of Allentown: Second-run cinema

 In 1930, the theater was sold to an L.J.
 Chamberlain of Amusements Inc. It was converted to show sound films, and it became a second-run theater which, unlike its contemporaries in downtown Allentown, played popular films in a residential neighborhood after they ended their first run at the larger theaters in the entertainment district.
 Prices were considerably less: during the Depression of the 1930s, admission was 20 cents for adults and 10 cents for children.
 It operated successfully through the 1930s and 1940s.
 However, after World War II and the advent of television, attendance at the theater dropped, and it closed in February 1952.

-In May 1953, however, Americus Hotel owner Albert Hoffa reopened the Nineteenth Street Theater in May 1953.
+In May 1953, however, Americus Hotel owner Albert Moffa reopened the Nineteenth Street Theater in May 1953.
 It was purchased from Amusements, Inc, for $90,000, and the theater's projection system was modified to show 3D films, a fad at the time.
 The first film shown was the 1953 musical Down Among the Sheltering Palms.

 Civic Theatre

 During the mid-1950s, Harold Heydt, then manager of the movie theatre began showing foreign films.
 In July 1957, Allentown's Civic Little Theatre announced it had purchased the 19th Street Theatre from Moffa for $95,000.
 It was the first home the community theatre group had had since its founding in the late 1920s.
 The nonprofit volunteer group began to enlarge the stage and quickly bowed to community requests in late 1957 that the Moller organ be retained.

 Since taking ownership, and after many changes, the Civic Theatre of Allentown offers several plays a year at the theatre, in addition to a variety of independent and international films.
 Civic Theater School provides theatre training for young people of ages 4–18.
-The theatre's Board of Directors voted to hire William Sanders as artistic director in 1991 and he has led the theatre to produce A Christmas Carol annually.
+The theatre's board of directors voted to hire William Sanders as artistic director in 1991 and he has led the theatre to produce A Christmas Carol annually.

 In 1994, significant renovations were made to the marquee, which was in severe need of updating.
 Fundraising efforts and a grant from the Trexler Trust was secured to finance the repair, which was carried out by the Alvin Butz Inc. construction company.

 In addition to its main historic theater, Civic Theater of Allentown owns Theatre514, a production center and a 92-seat theatre that is directly across the street from the main theater.
 Civic uses the facility as one of its screens for its well-regarded independent and international film series, as well as to produce and present additional theatrical programming.
 This theatre underwent a major renovation and expansion in summer 2014.

-Lehigh Valley-area alumni who have appeared at Nineteenth Street Theatre include Michaela Conlin (Fox's Bones), Dane DeHaan (In Treatment), Michael McDonald (Broadway revival of Hair), Daniel Roebuck(The Late Shift), actress Amanda Seyfried (Mama Mia), and actress Christine Taylor (The Wedding Singer).
+Lehigh Valley-area alumni who have appeared at the Civic Theatre of Allentown include Michaela Conlin (Fox's Bones), Dane DeHaan (In Treatment), Michael McDonald (Broadway revival of Hair), Daniel Roebuck (The Late Shift), actress Amanda Seyfried (Mama Mia), and actress Christine Taylor (The Wedding Singer).